ExQueueSee/task-manager-web-app/README.md

 - **Task Creation:**
   - Admins can create tasks for anyone or leave them unassigned
   - Users can create tasks for themselves or leave them unassigned
+  - **File Attachments:** Users can add file attachments (up to 10MB) when creating tasks
 - **Task Assignment:**
   - Users can assign themselves to unassigned tasks
   - Admins can reassign tasks as needed
 - **Visibility Controls:**
   - Tasks can be public or private
   - Visibility can be modified by task owners or admins
+  - Attachment visibility follows the task's visibility settings
 - **Excel Export:**
   - Export tasks to Excel spreadsheets with comprehensive filtering options
   - Download options include "All Tasks", "My Tasks", "Available Tasks", "In Progress Tasks", "Completed Tasks", "Cancelled Tasks", and "Behind Schedule Tasks"
   - Admins can export any task regardless of visibility settings
   - Regular users can only export tasks they have permission to view
-  - Exports include task name, description, status, assignee, and due date
+  - Exports include task name, description, status, assignee, due date, and attachment information

 ### 3. Task Properties & Workflow
 - **Task Attributes:**
   - Title, description, due date, priority
   - Assignee information
   - Visibility settings
+  - File attachments with download capability
 - **Status Tracking:**
   - Available: No user assigned yet
   - In Progress: Currently being worked on